I love The Shins right now. Its one of those things I can't really get enough of.

 The Garbage Warriors!!

-M & J lines.
+I went to the end of the M & J lines.
 There was nothing really notable at the end of those lines.
 Well there was a cemetery at the end of the M line that looked peaceful - so I can't discredit that.
 However, at Myrtle Ave., I transferred to the J line and enjoyed the stained glass metro station sign art.

 All of these works were made my Verna Hart, in 1999.